tensorpack/tensorpack/examples/ImageNetModels/README.md

  |:------------------------------------------|---------------------|--------------------:|
  | 29~30% (large variation with random seed) | 28%                 |               27.6% |

-Note that the purpose of this experiment in the paper is not to claim GroupNorm is better than BatchNorm, therefore the training settings and hyperpameters may not be the best for BatchNorm.
+Note that the purpose of this experiment in the paper is not to claim GroupNorm has better performance than BatchNorm.

 ### Inception-BN